Docosahexaenoic acid (DHA): benefits, dosage, contraindications

 Omega-3 fatty acid deficiency in infants before birth identified using a randomized trial of maternal DHA supplementation in pregnancy.

-DHA accumulates rapidly in the human brain during the third trimester of pregnancy and early postnatal period.
+DHA accumulates rapidly in the human brain during the third trimester of pregnancy and the early postnatal period.
 The accumulation of DHA and other fatty acids at this stage leads to rapid development and growth of brain tissue.
-Furthermore, some data suggest that infants who do not receive DHA in breast milk have delayed visual acuity development compared to those who receive an adequate amount of DHA.
+Additionally, some data suggest that infants who do not receive DHA in breast milk have delayed development of visual acuity compared with those who receive an adequate amount of DHA.

 Posologie